-Oscars 2017: The highs, the lows and the big blunder at this year’s awards
+The highs, the lows and the big blunder at this year’s Oscars

 Raising Mel

 If Donald Trump wasn’t sitting in the White House, would this year’s most debated Oscar narrative be the return of Mel Gibson?
 Maybe not, as the Academy seemed more than eager to welcome the Hacksaw Ridge director back into the fold, with his war film earning awards for sound mixing and editing.
 Although Kimmel landed a few mild zingers on the controversial director, none hit the man directly – antisemitism, racism, domestic violence and homophobia being too touchy subjects, perhaps?
-Either way, the fact that Hacksaw Ridge ended the night with the same number of Oscars as Moonlight speaks to a troubling truth about the irresistible, perhaps toxic, power of a comeback narrative.
+Either way, the fact that Hacksaw Ridge ended the night with just one less Academy Award than Moonlight speaks to a troubling truth about the irresistible, perhaps toxic, power of a comeback narrative.

 THE WEIRD